How Front-Line Employees Build Customer Loyalty

 I dread eating at airports.
 If you travel as much as I do, you are probably familiar with the 3 b's as they apply to airport fare: bad food, bad attitudes, and bad timing.
 I had an early flight to catch at the Ontario, California airport recently.

-I found myself standing outside the closed and gated doorway to an Applebee's restaurant ten minutes before they were scheduled to open.
+I found myself standing outside the closed and gated doorway to a restaurant ten minutes before they were scheduled to open.
 I just knew they would be late and expected to receive the usual grumpy service common at most airports the world over.
 But, I was wrong.

 Bam!
 The clock struck five, the lights popped on and this charming lady opened the doors.
 She greeted me with a smile, a warm hello and told me to sit anywhere I wanted.
 I had never seen such a positive attitude at 5:00 in the morning.

 For the next hour, I watched Felicia cheerfully greet customers, many of whom she called by name.
 They were the regulars she said.
 Felicia was the remarkable person who made that small restaurant pleasant and memorable.
 Next time I return to the Ontario Airport, I guarantee you this is the restaurant I am going to visit first.

 In the book, From Good to Great, Jim Collins said, "People are not your most important asset, the right people are."
 Most businesses do a poor job of hiring people.
 They hire just anyone and place them on the front-line with customers.

 Spend more time recruiting and hiring the right people with good personalities.
 Focus on those who are friendly and demonstrate an interest in and enthusiasm for the job.
 Consider using personality profiles as part of the hiring process.
 These profiles help identify the true personality characteristics of your applicants.
 They'll help you find your next Felicia.